Decolonizing Research: Collecting Two-Spirit Data in Culturally Affirming Way

 Seminar Title: Decolonizing Research: Collecting Two-Spirit Data in Culturally Affirming Way

-Presenter: Harlan Pruden, Educator, Chee Mamuk, Indigenous Public Health Program, BC Center for Disease Control, Clinical Prevention Services
+Presenter: Harlan Pruden, Indigenous Knowledge Translation Lead, Chee Mamuk, Indigenous Public Health Program, BC Center for Disease Control, Clinical Prevention Services